 Lake Ohau straddles the boundary between Canterbury and Otago.
-This high country lake (520m above sea level) covers 54 square kilometers.
+This high country lake (520m above sea level) covers 54 square kilometres.
 Expect it to be cold at night – even in summer.
-A popular area with holiday makers over summer.
+A popular area with holidaymakers over summer.
 The lake offers good trout fishing in a remote area.
-Also expect snow and freezing temperatures in winter.
+Also, expect snow and freezing temperatures in winter.

 The southern end of Lake Ohau is dominated by the towering Mt Ben Ohau at 1522m.
 Spin fishing is a popular method when fishing the lake edge.
 The other most popular method on this lake is trolling.
 There is good access by shingle road around the almost all of the eastern and western shorelines, which also means good boat launching as well.
 Even a modest boat will open up many extra fishing opportunities such as drift fishing over weed-beds, trolling, and access to the Hopkins River mouth where very loose shingle makes wading potentially quite dangerous.

 The Dobson joins the Hopkins River approximately 7km above the lake before entering at the northern end of a broad shingle delta.
 During rain, and snow-melt, the head of Lake Ohau can become very discoloured and unfishable from the inflowing Hopkins River.
 However, providing conditions are fishable this is the best place on the lake to fish.
 Both rainbows and browns can be caught over the drop-off as they wait for anything eatable to flow down into the lake.
 Spin and lure rod fishing is popular at this spot and can be very productive and exciting.
 The Hopkins River mouth is best fished from a boat because the bottom is very soft as mentioned above.